The In Between Day

 But it is also a short way the other direction.

 Going from “Crucify!” to “Hosanna!” is the exact same distance.
-It does take more work, but the Prince of Peace went up to Jerusalem and was crucified so that no one else need be.
+While it does take more work, the Prince of Peace went up to Jerusalem and was crucified so that no one else need be.

 As that old Indian priest said that day, “I implore you.
 Make Ghandi wrong.
 Be Easter people.
 May the love of our Lord Jesus Christ so shape and form you that all the world would see his mercy.